-In determining which relationships to report, these standards require us to consider relevant rules and related interpretations prescribed by Ontario provincial institute and applicable legislation covering such matters as:
+In determining which relationships to report, these standards require us to consider relevant rules and related interpretations prescribed by the Chartered Professional Accountants of Ontario and applicable legislation covering such matters as:

-- a. holding a financial interest, either directly or indirectly, in a client; - b. serving as an officer or director of a client; - c. performance of management functions for an assurance client; - d. personal or business relationships of immediate family, close relatives, partners or retired partners, either directly or indirectly, with a client or its management; - e. economic dependence on a client; - f. long association of senior personnel with a listed entity audit client; - g. audit committee approval of services to a listed entity audit client; and - h. provision of services in addition to the audit engagement.
+- holding a financial interest, either directly or indirectly, in a client; - b. serving as an officer or director of a client; - performance of management functions for an assurance client; - personal or business relationships of immediate family, close relatives, partners or retired partners, either directly or indirectly, with a client or its management; - economic dependence on a client; - long association of senior personnel with a listed entity audit client; - audit committee approval of services to a listed entity audit client; and provision of services in addition to the audit engagement.